 Access improvement grants

-Owners and occupiers, including voluntary organisations, of the following types of building qualify for consideration for the award of an Access Improvement Grant:
+Owners and occupiers, including voluntary organisations, of these types of building are eligible for an Access Improvement Grant:

 - Small independent shops